Chlamydial Genital Infection

 - A young person is aged 16-17 years without clear evidence of blood contamination or that the STI was acquired from consensual sexual activity.
-Consider also possible differences in power or mental capacity between the young person and their sexual partner (eg, incest, an adult in a position of trust, such as a teacher, sports coach, minister of religion) or the possibility of exploitation.
+Consider also possible differences in power or mental capacity between the young person and their sexual partner (eg, incest, an adult in a position of trust, such as a teacher, sports coach, minister of religion) or the possibility of exploitation or online grooming.

 Where this is the case, seek expert paediatric advice and follow local child protection procedures.